jdereg/json-io/user-guide.md

 you.)

 The [code examples](/src/test/java/com/cedarsoftware/io/CustomJsonSubObjectsTest.java) below show how to tell `json-io` to associate your `CustomFactory` and `CustomWriter` to particular classes.
-Often you never need to resort to this, however, when you run into that one difficult class, these tools allow you to breeze through creating, reading, and writing it.
+Often you don't need to resort to a `CustomFactory,` however, when you run into that one difficult class, these tools allow you to breeze through creating, reading, and writing it.
 The [WriteOptions Reference](/user-guide-writeOptions.md) and [ReadOptions Reference](/user-guide-readOptions.md) have lots of additional information for Read/Write options.